Our Story

 V.Chakrapani

-Sangeetha and V.Chakrapani are parents to quadruplets, of whom two children – Jayashree and Krishna are neurotypical and two children – Lakshmi and Jayanthi experience autism.
+Sangeetha and V.Chakrapani are parents to quadruplets, of whom two adults – Jayashree and Krishna are neurotypical and two Adults – Lakshmi and Jayanthi experience autism.
 Sangeetha Chakrapani began to work seriously on planning for the adult years of her daughters when they were still children, barely 7 years old.
 The overriding concerns were

 1. Life beyond academics